 ---

 Dr Ta-Chen Su is the attending physician and clinical associate professor at the Department of Internal Medicine, National Taiwan University Hospital.
 While the number of cases of young men dying while playing games is too few to have inspired any specific research into the phenomenon, Su has a personal interest in the subject.
+Chen Rong-Yu, the 23 year-old who died while playing League of Legends in February, was his patient.

 "It wasn't reported, but last year Chen had a heart attack and was transferred to NTUH for evaluation," Su says.
 "During his hospitalisation the checks included echocardiography, 24-hour electrocardiography, cardiac catheterization, coronary angiography and cardiac electrophysiology.